 You may even surprise yourself here and discover a new love or, at the very least, open up chances to see things in a different light.
 It can be a very mindful task to watch or do something through brand new eyes.
 It can bring out whole different meanings to what you once just saw as a simple task or sight.
 Remember that being a mother is a learning experience, and every day is an opportunity to learn something new.

 10. Encourages Learning

 Not everything is fun – we all know homework can be hard!
 What is key is laying down those foundations and working towards the importance of trying their best.
-If you do this away from school as well, they are far more likely to instill values and beliefs into themselves which is great for growth and responsibility.
+If you do this away from school, they are far more likely to instill values and beliefs into themselves, which is great for growth and responsibility.
 Kids love being put in charge of something, regardless of their age!

 11. Is Supportive With Hobbies

 This is more than simply allowing your children to have the hobbies they want.
 This is standing in the snow and rain, watching them play sports.
 This is about sitting in a room packed full of wide-eyed parents watching them play Silent Night on clarinet.
 Why?
 Not because you are obliged to, but because of the look of pride they give you if they score a goal or after their piece of music has ended.
 We do it because these moments are memories forever stored in our hearts.
 Our children, celebrating their enjoyment of a hobby, in front of you.
 What could be better?